aregsar/aregsarblog/blog/2019/how-to-customize-your-github-pages-blog-layout-in-five-minutes/index.md

 echo 'description: Areg Sarkissians Blog' >> _config.yml
 ```

-Jekyll uses these settings in the `_config.yml` file to override the default values for the repository title and description.
+Jekyll uses these settings in the `_config.yml` file to override the default repository title and description values used when publishing the site.

-> Note: the first bash echo statement with empty text argument just adds a newline to the end of the existing line that specifies the caymen theme in _config.yml.

 ## Conclusion